blackferncreations/germankeycut/positioning.md

 **What can remain, what has to change and what has to be built for this offer to function coherently within the German market?**

-GermanKeyCut applies structural positioning to that question.
+Structural positioning is the method applied to that question in the German market positioning work presented through GermanKeyCut.

 ---